 "My interest is for the health of the people and the planet earth and I believe that is what life was about for Indigenous people before contact.
 I found in my life when I was led to believe that the individual was more important than the group and I when started to live this way, I was in trouble."

-Teachings In The Air is powered you - the people.
+Teachings In The Air is powered by you - the people.
 Please take a minute to consider who you know who might be interested in the content of the show, and share our project with them!
 We're hoping to get the podcast into the hands and ears of as many Indigenous men and men's groups, frontline workers, service providers, and educators as possible, so thank you for your help!

 Teachings In The Air is produced and supported in partnership with Vancouver Coastal Aboriginal Health and the BC Provincial Health Services Authority.